-the ABI's 2020 guidelines on the application in banks of the clobal Reporting initiative's (ckil) on environmental matters.
-64 Indirect greenhouse gas emissions (Scope 2) include the wo headquarters of the Parent Company in Milan and Regio Emilia, FAM headquarters in Ireland, the business continuity site in Piazza Napoli in Milan, the two DPCs, the company car fleet and the Fineco Centers leased directly from FinecoBank (60 out of 396).
+the ABIS 2020 guidelines on the application in barks of the ciobal Reporting Illitative's (ski) of environmental matters.

+6 Indirect greenhouse gas emissions (Scope 2) include the two headquarters of the Parent Company in Milan and Reggio Emilia, FAM headquarters in Ireland, the business continuity site in Piazza Napoli in Milan, the two DPCs, the company car fleet and the Fineco Centers leased directly from FinecoBank (60 out of 396).
 They exclude the representative office in London.
 The data for 2018 is not available for comparative purposes.
 The energy conversion factors and emission factors used are those indicated in the ABI's 2020 guidelines on the application in banks of the Global Reporting Initiative's (GRI) on environmental matters.
 In particular, the reporting standard used (GRI Sustainability Reporting Standards 2016) provides for two different approaches to calculating Scope 2 emissions: "Location-based" and "Market-based".
 The "Location-based" approach involves the use of average emission factors related to the specific national energy mix of electricity production (emission coefficient used for Italy equal to 321.3 g CO2/kWh, with transformation into CO2 equivalent according to the procedure reported in the ABI 2020 Guidelines).
 The "Market-based" approach involves the separation of electricity and thermal energy purchased from renewable sources with certificates of guarantees of origin, as well as the use - as an emission factor - of the national "residual mix", which for Italy is 487 g CO2e/kWh and for Ireland is 640 gCO2e/kWh (Source: European Residual Mixes 2019, AIB).